add_action('wp_head', function () { echo ''; }, 1); The right coffee grinder will make a huge difference

 manual coffee grinder

-The boxy, old-fashioned coffee grinder made of wood is still around.
-If you are into nostalgia, that could be a fun and low-cost choice.
 Very slim coffee mills made from stainless steel and with a hand crank became very popular.
-They are a superb choice if you are on a budget or have not enough space in your kitchen.
+They are a superb choice if you are on a budget or do not have enough space in your kitchen.
 Also, when you are single or just with a partner, it may be enough for your grinding needs.
 But if you make coffee for a family or several guests, you will be better off with an electric coffee grinder.
-Grinding beans for more than two, three cups can become quite a chore.
+Grinding beans for more than two or three cups can become quite a chore.
+But most of these manual coffee grinders can grind your beans as fine as required for Turkish coffee.
+Pros:

 • Very affordable